 Regular cleaning can be done once in one or two weeks.
 It’s basically the basic thing that you have to do to keep the sink and drain controlled before everything is piled up.
 Some things that you can check regularly in this step are:

-- Checking if there’s any leak that might cause dampness, mold, or mildew and fix it.
+- Check if there’s any leak that might cause dampness, mold, or mildew, and fix it.

-- Doing the cleaning by using a homemade mix as mentioned above.
+- Do the cleaning by using a homemade mix as mentioned above.

 - Checking and cleaning the drain to make sure that big wastes are not thrown away to the sink directly.